 Price, per person

-Luxury coach travel from London and within France; return channel crossings with Eurotunnel from Folkestone to Calais; accommodation as described below; all meals with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and the poetry reader.
+Luxury coach travel from London and within France; channel crossings with P&O Ferries or Eurotunnel; accommodation as described below; all meals with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and the poetry reader.

-Hôtel de l’Univers, Arras: traditional 3-star hotel in Arras, installed in a 17th-century building, with a good restaurant.
+Hôtel de l’Univers, Arras: traditional 4-star hotel in Arras, installed in a 17th-century building, with a good restaurant.
 Single rooms are doubles for sole use.

 There is quite a lot of standing around and walking on this tour, most of it over rough ground.
 Some days involve a lot of driving.
 Average distance by coach per day: 143 miles.

 Are you fit enough to join the tour?

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 'Very impressive.
 Obviously a great deal of thought and preparation had gone into it.'